 And so they're not being bamboozled anymore and hoodwinked by the Democrats who have boxed people up and pandered to them for decades and decades.

-I think they're going to come out and support Donald Trump in record numbers, what whatever demographic you're talking about, because he has done things for every group of people in this country that have it's made their life better.
+I think they're going to come out and support Donald Trump in record numbers, whatever demographic you're talking about, because he has done things for every group of people in this country that has made their life better.

 And you're right.